Before Your Session

 • Pastels – the light color washes out in studio light

-• Avoid white or off-white as it can wash you out
+• White or off-white as it can wash out your complexion

-• Button down shirts that don’t fit well - any gaps between buttons means your shirt doesn’t fit well.
+• Button down shirts that don’t fit well - aka gaps between buttons.
 This goes for shirts that are too big in the neck collar area too.

 • Bulky sweaters